DogepartyXDP/Documentation/Installation/federated_node.md

 If all services are up, a HTTP 200 response with the following data will be returned:

-    {"counterparty-server": "OK", "counterblock_ver": "1.3.0", "counterparty-server_ver": "9.31.0", "counterblock": "OK",
+    {"dogeparty-server": "OK", "dogeblock_ver": "1.3.0", "dogeparty-server_ver": "9.31.0", "dogeblock": "OK",
-    "counterblock_check_elapsed": 0.0039348602294921875, "counterparty-server_last_block": {
+    "dogeblock_check_elapsed": 0.0039348602294921875, "dogeparty-server_last_block": {
     "block_hash": "0000000000000000313c4708da5b676f453b41d566832f80809bc4cb141ab2cd", "block_index": 311234,
-    "block_time": 1405638212}, "local_online_users": 7, "counterparty-server_check_elapsed": 0.003687143325805664,
+    "block_time": 1405638212}, "local_online_users": 7, "dogeparty-server_check_elapsed": 0.003687143325805664,
-    "counterblock_error": null, "counterparty-server_last_message_index": 91865}
+    "dogeblock_error": null, "dogeparty-server_last_message_index": 91865}

-Note the ``"counterparty-server": "OK"`` and ``"counterblock": "OK"`` items.
+Note the ``"dogeparty-server": "OK"`` and ``"dogeblock": "OK"`` items.

-If all services but ``counterparty-server`` are up, a HTTP 500 response with ``"counterparty-server": "NOT OK"``, for instance.
+If all services but ``dogeparty-server`` are up, a HTTP 500 response with ``"dogeparty-server": "NOT OK"``, for instance.

-If ``counterblock`` is not working properly, ``nginx`` will return a HTTP 503 (Gateway unavailable) or 500 response.
+If ``dogeblock`` is not working properly, ``nginx`` will return a HTTP 503 (Gateway unavailable) or 500 response.

 If ``nginx`` is not working properly, either a HTTP 5xx response, or no response at all (i.e. timeout) will be returned.

 ### Creating a configuration file

-Counterwallet can be configured via editing the `counterwallet.conf.json` file, via issuing the following command:
+Counterwallet can be configured via editing the `dogewallet.conf.json` file, via issuing the following command:
 ```
-sudo docker exec -it federatednode_counterwallet_1 vim /counterwallet/counterwallet.conf.json
+sudo docker exec -it federatednode_dogewallet_1 vim /dogewallet/dogewallet.conf.json
 ```

 This file will contain a valid JSON-formatted object, containing an a number of possible configuration properties.
 For example::

     {
-      "servers": [ "counterblock1.mydomain.com", "counterblock2.mydomain.com", "counterblock3.mydomain.com" ],
+      "servers": [ "dogeblock1.mydomain.com", "dogeblock2.mydomain.com", "dogeblock3.mydomain.com" ],
       "forceTestnet": true,
       "googleAnalyticsUA": "UA-48454783-2",
       "googleAnalyticsUA-testnet": "UA-48454783-4",